Contents

 Is It Legal to Delete CCV on a 6.7 Powerstroke?

 From a legal standpoint, a modification that deletes the CCV system does not meet EPA emissions standards.
 Vehicles that have had the CCV system deleted will typically fail a local emissions test or roadside inspection.
-Typically, CCV delete kits are only used for off-road, racing, or closed-course competition and should not be installed on vehicles driven on public roads.
+Typically, Ford 6.7 Powerstroke CCV delete kits are only used for off-road, racing, or closed-course competition and should not be installed on vehicles driven on public roads.

 Alternatives: